underthecurve/underthecurve.github.io/_posts/2016-06-07-newspaper-editorial-boards.markdown

 Ever since I moved to L.A., my D.C. friends have asked if I've spotted anybody famous yet.

 Fittingly, my first celebrity sighting was "so D.C.", when Bernie Sanders visited the Times building in March [to speak with the L.A.
-Times' editorial board](http://www.latimes.com/opinion/editorials/la-ed-bernie-sanders-editorial-board-20160323-snap-story.html).
+Times' Editorial Board](http://www.latimes.com/opinion/editorials/la-ed-bernie-sanders-editorial-board-20160323-snap-story.html).
 Hillary Clinton spoke to the Editorial Board at later date, [over the phone](http://www.latimes.com/opinion/la-ol-hillary-clinton-editorial-board-meeting-20160505-snap-story.html).

 I didn't think much of these interviews at the time, beyond them being high-profile conversations with presidential candidates.
 But today was the California primary, and it came to my attention that The Times [endorsed Hillary Clinton](http://www.latimes.com/opinion/editorials/la-ed-endorsement-recap-20160605-snap-story.html) for the Democratic nomination.